Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 6. PowerBI Dashboard
 - Dashboard demo using PowerBI
--- i encompass the dashboard into two section where the first is more on overview of transaction data.
-User will get a brief idea on how well their service/institution is handling fraud transaction.
-Overview also helps to focus on region with top fraud instance for example.
-Then the second section provide the exception report which can be presented to higher ups or even as follow up to frontline on finding remediation plan for fraud instances.
+-- I divided the dashboard into two sections.
+The first section offers an overview of transaction data, giving users a quick insight into how effectively their service or institution is managing fraud cases.
+This overview also highlights regions with the highest instances of fraud.
+The second section presents an exception report, which can be shared with senior management or used by frontline teams to develop remediation strategies for fraud incidents.

 ![powerbi overview](./images/powerbi_overview.png)